chainer/chainer/docs/source/tutorial/basic.rst

    >>> x_data = np.array([5], dtype=np.float32)
    >>> x = Variable(x_data)

-A Variable object has basic arithmetic operators.
+A :class:`Variable` object has basic arithmetic operators.
 In order to compute :math:`y = x^2 - 2x + 1`, just write:

 .. doctest::

    >>> y = x**2 - 2 * x + 1

-The resulting ``y`` is also a Variable object, whose value can be extracted by accessing the :attr:`~Variable.data` attribute:
+The resulting ``y`` is also a :class:`Variable` object, whose value can be extracted by accessing the :attr:`~Variable.data` attribute:

 .. doctest::